caronc/nzbget-tidyit/README.md

                         removing it.
 By specifying a --move-path, the --clean (-c) switch is implied however handled content is moved instead of being removed.
+  -k, --keep-directories
+                        Do not delete video directories during cleanup.
   -L FILE, --logfile=FILE
                         Send output to the specified logfile instead of stdout.